-Share based compensation expense decreased for the three months ended 31 December 2018 compared to the same period in 2017.
-In February 2017, six million options were granted, one third of which vested immediately with an additional one third vesting on each subsequent anniversary until they are fully vested in February 2019.
-There was no similar grant in 2018.
-The current period expense relates to options granted in previous years.
+Share based compensation expense decreased in the three months ended 31 March 2019 compared to the same three months in 2018.
+The charge for 2019 relates to the granting of 6 million options in February 2017, one third of which vested immediately with an additional one third vesting on each subsequent anniversary until they are fully vested in February 2019.
+There have been no stock options grants since 2017.